-1. Authorization of 12 months may be granted for members who have previously received a biologic indicated for reactive arthritis.

-- 2. Authorization of 12 months may be granted for treatment of reactive arthritis when any of the following criteria is met: - i.
-Member has experienced an inadequate response to at least a 3-month trial of methotrexate despite adequate dosing (i.e., titrated to 20 mg/week). - ii.
-Member has an intolerance or contraindication to methotrexate (see Appendix A).
+- 1. Authorization of 12 months may be granted for members who have previously received a biologic indicated for reactive arthritis. - 2.
+Authorization of 12 months may be granted for treatment of reactive arthritis when any of the following criteria is met: - i.
+Member has experienced an inadequate response to at least a 3-month trial of one of the following despite adequate dosing or maximally tolerated dose: - a.
+Sulfasalazine (i.e., titrated to 1000 mg twice daily) - b.
+Methotrexate (i.e., titrated to at least 15 mg/week) - ii.
+Member has an intolerance or contraindication to methotrexate (see Appendix A) and sulfasalazine (e.g., porphyria, intestinal or urinary obstruction).